-Overnight financing is what CFD and spread betting brokers charge for holding a position overnight.
+Overnight financing is what CFD platforms and spread betting brokers charge for holding a position overnight.
 For long-term derivatives positions, it can add up to a huge amount.

 Spread betting & CFD overnight financing charges explained…